 Whistleblowing concerns about the Principal should be raised with the Chair of the Local Governing Body.
+Where the Principal is also the sole proprietor, concerns should be reported directly to the Local Authority Designated Officer (LADO).

-Staff will be made aware that if they feel unable to raise a child protection failure internally, they can contact the NSPCC whistleblowing helpline.
+Staff will be made aware that if they feel unable to raise a child protection failure internally, they can contact the MSPCC whistleblowing helpline.